paulgalow/racoder/README.md

 # racoder 📻

-Racoder is a simple Node.js web server using FFmpeg to transcode internet radio/video streams to MP3 streams.
+Racoder is a simple Node.js web server using [FFmpeg](https://ffmpeg.org/) to transcode internet radio/video streams to MP3 streams.
 Supported input stream formats are HLS, MPEG-DASH, RTMP, basically anything FFmpeg can handle.

+## Use cases

+- Stream Internet radio streams using different audio codecs (like AAC) to devices that only support MP3 playback
+- Play HLS and MPEG-DASH streams on devices that don't support those protocols
+- Transcode live video streams into audio only versions

 ## How to deploy